 If you earned achievements on Xbox 360, you'll still have them when you play on Xbox One.

-You can view your Xbox 360 game achievements by either:
+View your Xbox 360 achievements by:

 Thanks for your feedback!